TravelTripperWeb-Sites/sample-website/README.md

 languages: ['en', 'ru']
 ```

-This will copy website's pages of additional languages to a locale sub-folder.
+This will copy generated website's pages of additional languages to a locale sub-folder.
 A default language copy is stored
 under the project root.
 So, after this update, we can see `index.html` and `ru/index.html` pages, however their
 content is the same.

 ## Translation tags
-To add localized content (e.g. labels, captions, etc) translation keys should be used.
+To add localized content (e.g. labels, captions, etc) translation keys and files should be used.

 Create `_locales` folder and `<language>.yml` files in [i18n format](http://guides.rubyonrails.org/i18n.html).
 In dynamic pages (which contain [Front Matter](http://jekyllrb.com/docs/frontmatter/)) `t` tag can be used.